-653. Legacies established by an inheritance contract shall be executed by the contractual heir in the same way as by testamentary heirs, and in general a legatee has a similar relationship with contractual and with testamentary heirs.
+653. Legacies established by an inheritance contract shall be executed by the contractual heir in the same way as by testamentary heirs, and in general a legate has a similar relationship with contractual and with testamentary heirs.

 654. Inheritance contracts may also be entered into in favour of a third person without the participation of that person therein, in which case such contracts establish an independent right for him or her; in addition, the parties may nevertheless mutually agree to change the contract entered into or also revoke it entirely.
-But as soon as the aforementioned third person himself or herself becomes a party to the contract or if one of the original parties dies or becomes incurably mentally ill, the rights of the third person established by such contract are no longer revocable.
+But as soon as the aforementioned third person himself or herself becomes a party to the contract or if one of the original parties dies or loses ability to express his or her will, the rights of the third person established by such contract are no longer revocable.

-CHAPTER 5

-Opening of Succession, Protection of Estates, and Inheritance Actions
+CHAPTER 5 Opening of Succession, Protection of Estates, and Inheritance Actions